kamalarieff/anticar/content/questions/are_there_any_places_that_have_already_started_the_change.md

 This is a video of Brussels turning a stroad into a people focused space.
 Notice how quiet it is.

-### Streets in Mumbai's #BKC are being redesigned to encourage walking & cycling. {#streets-in-mumbai-s-bkc-are-being-redesigned-to-encourage-walking-and-cycling-dot}
+### Streets in Mumbai's #BKC are being redesigned to encourage walking &amp; cycling. {#streets-in-mumbai-s-bkc-are-being-redesigned-to-encourage-walking-and-cycling-dot}

 <https://twitter.com/nihart1024/status/1474954279584616448>